 A magnetic field is an invisible force that can cause serious damage to an antique watch.
 In the modern world, magnetic fields are everywhere, virtually any electrical device is constantly generating a magnetic field.
 This can include televisions, computers, microwaves and the smartphone in your pocket.
 The most common effect of a magnetic field on an antique watch is to cause the movement to run fast.
 The magnetic field can cause the individual coils of the balance spring to stick together.
 This has the effect of shortening the balance spring, reducing the oscillation time, therefore causing the watch to run fast.
 Typically, it will be a significant increase, where the watch will be minutes fast in a day rather than seconds.
 In severe cases, a magnetic field can actually cause the entire escapement to seize, stopping the watch completely.

 Modern mechanical watches can be affected, however, there are materials available today that reduce the effect.
 Avoid placing your antique watch on radios or speakers and keep it away from other electronic devices such as smartphones and tablets.
-If you suspect your antique watches has become magnetised it can be tested simply by holding it next to a magnetic compass.
+If you suspect your antique watch has become magnetised it can be tested simply by holding it next to a magnetic compass.
 The compass needle will swing erratically if the watch is magnetised.
 If your antique pocket watch has been magnetized, you will need to find a way for getting it degaussed (demagnetised).
 Fortunately, demagnetizing an antique watch is a relatively easy and inexpensive task that can be done by all local watchmakers.

 Not winding your antique watch regularly